wyscott123/CMSC335_FinalProj_Repo/README.md

 Wyatt Scott (UID: 117042641), Shivam Amin (UID: 117100655), Tim Cao (UID: 117245820)

 ## What our app does
 Our app uses a weather api to display the weather of the input location.
 It also stores a history of the locations put in.
-(SUBJECT TO CHANGE)

 ## API Links
 https://api-ninjas.com/api/weather